HelloAOLab/bible-api/docs/reference/README.md

     shortName?: string;

     /**
-     * The RFC 5646 letter language tag that the translation is primarily in.
+     * The ISO 639  3-letter language tag that the translation is primarily in.
      */
     language: string;